elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 ## Elixir Compilation

 Here's where we'll start to see some key features of Elixir.
-First, we can see that Elixir is a *compiled* language.
-The first time we run our code after we've made changes, Elixir needs to compile it to Erlang bytecode.
+First, we can see that Elixir is a _compiled_ language.
+The first time we run our code after making changes, Elixir needs to compile it to Erlang bytecode.
 This can be really helpful because it means we'll catch errors early instead of having to debug our app while we're using it.